 There are dozens of scriptural examples of angelic encounters, so we know that God can and does use angels to accomplish certain things.
 What we don’t know for sure is how often angels allow themselves to be seen by people.
 Here are the basics about angels from the Bible: angels can instruct people (Genesis 16:9), help people (Daniel 6:22), deliver messages to people (Luke 1:35), appear in visions and dreams (Daniel 10:13), protect people (Exodus 23:20), and help carry out God’s plans.

 We know that God created angels, and He uses angels in His plan.
 Angels have a sense of individuality, as some have names (such as Gabriel and Michael) and all have different responsibilities within the angelic hierarchy.

 But do they walk among us?
 If God so chooses to use them in His custom-made plans for us, yes, they absolutely can walk among us doing God’s will.
-Angels are mentioned in Genesis and in Revelation and witnessed the creation of the world (Job 38:7).
+Angels are mentioned in Genesis and in Revelation, and they witnessed the creation of the world (Job 38:7).
 God has used His heavenly host from the beginning of time and will still use them at the end of time, according to Scripture.
 It is quite possible that many people today have met or seen an angel without realizing it.

 If angels do walk among us, it is because they are serving a God-ordained purpose.
-The Bible mentions demons who wander the earth with no purpose other than to destroy (Matthew 12:43).
+The Bible mentions demons who wander the earth with no purpose other than to destroy (Matthew 12:43–45).
 Satan and his demonic force can probably appear physically, much like holy angels can.
 Satan’s purpose is to deceive and kill.
 Satan “masquerades as an angel of light” (2 Corinthians 11:14).

 An important note: angels are not to be glorified or worshiped (Colossians 2:18).
 They are entities who carry out God’s will, and they refer to themselves as “fellow servants” with us (Revelation 22:9).